huxihao/DockPipeline/README.txt

-A private project for docking
+The abandoned project for docking